jss367/jss367.github.io/_posts/2018-07-10-kangaroos-and-wallabies-iii-advanced-modeling-with-fastai.md

-First we need to create a `DataBlock`.
-Please see my [FastAI Data Turtoial - Image Classification](https://jss367.github.io/fastai-data-tutorial-image-classification.html) for details on this process.
+First, we need to create a `DataBlock`.
+Please see my [FastAI Data Tutorial - Image Classification](https://jss367.github.io/fastai-data-tutorial-image-classification.html) for details on this process.

 ```python